 In many cases, people with narcolepsy also experience cataplexy, or sudden muscle weakness or paralysis.
 These disturbing episodes are often preceded by strong emotions—most commonly laughter but also anger, fear, or excitement; a person may laugh boisterously, for example, and then experience a sudden loss of muscle tone as their knees buckle or their head drops.
 Cataplexy episodes may last seconds or a few minutes, but they resolve instantly, and the individual remains conscious and aware throughout, even as their head bobs, their jaw drops, or they collapse to the ground.

-According to the Narcolepsy Network, this condition affects approximately 1 in 2,000 people in the United States, though many go undiagnosed.
-Narcolepsy typically first develops in children and young adults and rarely makes a first appearance in older adults.
-The severity of symptoms may change over time, but narcolepsy is a chronic, lifelong condition once symptoms emerge.
+Narcolepsy typically develops in children and young adults and rarely makes a first appearance later in life.
+The onset may be gradual or sudden.
+While the severity of symptoms may change over time, narcolepsy is a chronic, lifelong condition but treatment can help to address symptoms.

-Narcolepsy is an abnormality of rapid eye movement (REM) sleep, the most restorative stage of sleep.
-Although weak muscle tone and vivid, intense dreams are normal features of REM sleep, in people with narcolepsy these events occur during waking moments.
+Narcolepsy is an abnormality in rapid eye movement (REM) sleep, usually the most restorative sleep stage.
+In most people, weak muscle tone and vivid, intense dreams are regular features of REM sleep, but for those with narcolepsy, these events occur during waking moments.

 The cause of the condition is not fully understood, but it appears to be brought on by genetic and/or environmental factors.
 People with a first-degree relative (a parent or sibling) who has narcolepsy are 10-to-40 times more likely to develop narcolepsy than others: Their prevalence is 1 to 2 percent as opposed to less than .04 percent for the general population.